irskep/irskep.github.com/content/pages/pyglettutorial.md

     pyglet.resource.path = ['../resources']
     pyglet.resource.reindex()

-The resource path starts with '../' because the resources folder is on the same level as the version1 folder.
-If we left it off, pyglet would look inside version1 for the resources folder.
+The resource path starts with `../` because the resources folder is on the same level as the version1 folder.
+If we left it off, pyglet would look inside `version1/` for the `resources/` folder.

-Now that pyglet's resource module is initialized, we can easily load the
+Now that pyglet's `resource` module is initialized, we can easily load the
 images:

     :::python